State Tax Tips for Senior Citizens

 The sale of Dine Out cards and Entertainment coupon books is not taxable.
 However, the free meals received by using such cards or coupons are subject to sales tax using the menu price that would have been paid if it had been purchased without the card or coupon.

 GIFT TAX: In general, residents are taxed on all gifts of intangible property and of real property and tangible personal property located in Connecticut.
 Nonresidents are taxed on gifts of real and tangible personal property situated in Connecticut.
 Gifts to any particular donee during the calendar year are not subject to the Connecticut gift tax unless the value of all such gifts to such donee during the calendar year exceeds $10,000.
-For further information concerning the gift tax you may request a copy of IP 94(1), A Guide to the Federal and Connecticut Gift Taxes, from the Department's Forms Unit.

 LOCAL PROPERTY TAXES: